AlexsLemonade/OpenScPCA-analysis/README.md

 Data is publicly available from the [ScPCA Portal](https://scpca.alexslemonade.org/) and from an AWS S3 bucket for OpenScPCA project contributors.
 We also provide a way to download smaller, simulated data files for you to play with.

-Please reference [Getting access to Data](https://openscpca.readthedocs.io/en/latest/getting-started/accessing-resources/getting-access-to-data/) for more details.
+Please refer to [Getting access to Data](https://openscpca.readthedocs.io/en/latest/getting-started/accessing-resources/getting-access-to-data/) for more details.

 ### Running an analysis module

 Each analysis module has a `README.md` file which contains instructions to run that specific module.
 Please see the relevant analysis module's `README.md` for instructions.

-Learn more about [running an analysis module](https://openscpca.readthedocs.io/en/latest/contributing-to-analyses/analysis-modules/running-a-module/) here.
+Please see our documentation on [running an analysis module](https://openscpca.readthedocs.io/en/latest/contributing-to-analyses/analysis-modules/running-a-module/) for more information.